Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Additional Applications

 \end{theorem}

-\begin{remark} Note that there is rotational ambiguity regarding the direction of $b_j$ and thus $\tilde b_l$, hence an orthogonal transform is used to eliminate this ambiguity, which in our case can be taken to be a diagonal matrix with $\pm 1$ on the diagonal. \end{remark}
+\begin{remark} Note that there is rotational ambiguity regarding the direction factors.
+Hence, an orthogonal (or nearly orthogonal) transformation is used to eliminate this ambiguity, which in \eqref{equ:factor-loading-estimation-2} is taken to be a diagonal matrix with $\pm 1$ on the diagonal. \end{remark}

-\begin{remark}$\lambda_j-\lambda_{j+1}=\Omega(p)$ is a common assumption on eigen gap \citep{fan2013large,fan2019farmtest}.
+\begin{remark} The inequality~\eqref{equ:factor-loading-estimation-1} is a subspace perturbation bound.
+For \eqref{equ:factor-loading-estimation-2}, $\lambda_j-\lambda_{j+1}=\Omega(p)$ is a common assumption on eigen gap \citep{fan2013large,fan2019farmtest}.
 Apart from this, we don't need the pervasiveness assumption as the magnitude of $\Sigma_L$ and $\Sigma_S$ can be arbitrary.
-Also, if we naively bound the estimation error of individual factor loading vector $\|b_k-H\widehat{b}_k\|$ by $\sqrt{\frac{1}{p}\sum_{j=1}^p\|b_j-H\widehat{b}_j\|^2}$, we match the same order of convergence as in Theorem 3 in \cite{fan2019farmtest} where $v$ is of typical order $\Omega(p)$.
-Whether it is possible to shave a factor of $\sqrt{p}$ for bounding error of individual factor is left to future work, as our theory focuses on Frobenius norm which is an "average-type" metric and it's not clear whether the energy of $V-\widehat{V}$ is dispersed or not. \end{remark}
+Whether it is possible to shave a factor of $\sqrt{p}$ for the bounding error of individual factor is left to future work. \end{remark}